Audrey Emerton, Baroness Emerton

-Audrey Caroline Emerton, Baroness Emerton, (born 10 September 1935), is a former member of the House of Lords.
+Audrey Caroline Emerton, Baroness Emerton (10 September 1935 – 27 February 2026) was a British nursing administrator and life peer who was a member of the House of Lords from 1997 to 2019.
 She sat as a crossbencher.

 Appointed a Dame Commander of the Order of the British Empire in the 1989 New Year Honours, she was created a life peer as Baroness Emerton, of Tunbridge Wells in the County of Kent and of Clerkenwell in the London Borough of Islington on 17 February 1997.
 She sat in the House of Lords until her retirement on 1 November 2019.

 Career

-She worked in the National Health Service as Chief Nursing Officer of South East Thames Regional Health Authority throughout the 1980s, and is chiefly remembered and honoured for leading the programme that replaced Darenth Park Hospital, a huge asylum for people with learning disabilities, which closed in August 1988.
-She was President of the Association of Nurse Administrators 1979-1983 She later at on the Prime Minister's independent commission that published the Front Line Care (Report) in 2010.
+Emerton worked in the National Health Service as Chief Nursing Officer of South East Thames Regional Health Authority throughout the 1980s, and is chiefly remembered and honoured for leading the programme that replaced Darenth Park Hospital, a huge asylum for people with learning disabilities, which closed in August 1988.
+She was President of the Association of Nurse Administrators 1979–1983.

+She was Chair of the United Kingdom Central Council for Nursing, Midwifery and Health Visiting.
+She later on was on the Prime Minister's independent commission that published the Front Line Care (Report) in 2010.